4 intriguing facts behind the Spring equinox

 Throughout the world, the mark of Spring extends far beyond storing our Winter jackets back in the garage or witnessing the bloom of vigorous flowers.
 Many people regard this season as the mark of a new era, one that is praised by performing multiple rituals to embrace its arrival.
 This is perfectly illustrated by the Spring equinox in Chichen Itza, Mexico.

-This historic site — designated one of the New Seven Wonders of the World— reserves an abundance of ancestral magic, which is exhibited every year with the visit of thousands of people dressed in white, who welcome the sun’s rays during the Spring equinox.
-However, do you know what lies behind this highly anticipated ritual?
+This historic site — designated one of the New Seven Wonders of the World— reserves an abundance of ancestral magic during the Spring equinox.
+However, do you know what lies behind this event?

 1. The Spring cycle